wjakob/hdrmerge/README.md

     Command line options:
       --help                     Print information on how to use this program

+      --config arg               Load the configuration file 'arg' as an additional source of command line parameters.
+Should contain one parameter per line in key=value format.
+The command line takes precedence when an argument is specified multiple times.

       --saturation arg           Saturation threshold of the sensor: the ratio of the sensor's theoretical dynamic range, at which